Mallaig railway station: History

-On 6 December 1987 the Radio Electronic Token Block (RETB) system was commissioned between Mallaig Junction (now called 'Fort William Junction') and Mallaig.
-The RETB is controlled from a Signalling Centre at Banavie railway station.

-In November 1992, the former signal box was demolished and replaced by an ordinary ground frame.
-The Train Protection & Warning System was installed in 2003.

 Facilities

 The station is equipped with a spacious ticket office (adjacent to the car park), inside of which is a help point and the toilets.
 The island platform has seats, cycle racks and luggage trolleys.
 The station has step-free access.

 Passenger volume

 The statistics cover twelve month periods that start in April.

 Services

 The railway line from Mallaig is noted as a scenic route, especially as it passes along the Glenfinnan Viaduct 37 km out of Mallaig, so many journeys to and from the station are typically leisure travellers.

 Most scheduled train services out of Mallaig railway station are operated by ScotRail.
 Currently, four trains a day depart Monday to Saturdays from Mallaig for Fort William, three of which continue to Glasgow Queen Street (the fourth terminates at Fort William to connect with the Caledonian Sleeper to London Euston).
 On Sundays, three trains depart for Fort William, with two trains continuing on to Glasgow.

 Mallaig is also the destination of a special tourist steam train operated by West Coast Railways, The Jacobite, which runs sightseeing trips non-stop to Fort William running twice daily, Monday to Friday (with additional weekend services during the summer months).